chevah/geck/docs/product/documentation.rst

 page.

-Known Issues will include a reference to the internal bug ID which provided further details about that issues
+Known Issues will include a reference to the internal bug ID which provided further details about those issues.

 Mock ups and designs for the website